-In response to item 2, an extract from Table 3 of the ALB Executive Summary (Anon., 2020) is shown below with the data and assessment specifications required to adopt the Management Procedure, that has been tested through MSE.
-These two components combined with the harvest control rule (HCR) and ECP provide the necessary technical specifications to assemble a full MP.
+In response to item 2, an extract from Table 3 of the ALB Executive Summary (Report for Biennial Period 2020-2021, Part I (2020), Vol. 2) is shown below with the data and assessment specifications required to adopt the Management Procedure, that has been tested through MSE.
+These two components combined with the harvest control rule (HCR) and exceptional circumstances protocol provide the necessary technical specifications to assemble a full MP.

-North Atlantic albacore specifications for the management procedure (MP) (from ALB-Table 3 Executive Summary; Anon., 2020):
+North Atlantic albacore specifications for the management procedure (MP) (from ALB-Table 3 Executive Summary; Report for Biennial Period 2020-2021, Part I (2020), Vol. 2):